Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Detection of the anomalous edge modes with periodically modulated hopping parameter through DEE

 We consider the following form of the hopping parameter,

-where $\omega=2\pi/T$, and $a$ determines the strength of the modulation of the hopping amplitude.
-Since the hopping parameter is chosen to be real, the time-reversal symmetry of the Hamiltonian $H(t)$ is preserved, and the periodically driven chain belongs to the BDI (Floquet) symmetry class.
+where $\omega=2\pi/T$. \tb{Here, $\omega$ is in the units of $\gamma_{0}$, where we have set $\gamma_{0}=1$.} \tb{The dimensionless parameter} $a$ determines the strength of the modulation of the hopping amplitude.
+Since the hopping parameter is chosen to be real, the time-reversal symmetry of the Hamiltonian $H(t)$ is preserved, and the periodically driven chain belongs to the BDI (Floquet) symmetry class~\cite{dsen13,trs_sen13,saha17}.

 To see if there are emergent anomalous modes, we plot the Floquet quasienergies $\theta$ as a function of $\omega$ for $a=1$ in Fig.~\ref{fig_sp_a1_sym}.
 Evidently, for $1.5<\omega<2.0$, the extreme values (near the top and bottom) of the Floquet quasienergies are separated by finite gaps from the other quasienergies.
 The modes with these isolated values of Floquet quasienergies are known as anomalous modes~\cite{saha17} since the corresponding eigenvalues of the Floquet operator differ from $\pm 1$.